Primordial black holes from null energy condition violation during inflation

+{\it Distinctive features of our scenario.---} Basically, the power spectrum of primordial GWs depends primarily on the Hubble parameter $H$, as long as the propagating speed of primordial GWs is $c_T\equiv 1$.
+In our scenario, $H$ experiences significant growth due to the violation of the NEC, which is unique compared to other single-field PBH formation scenarios, e.g., the USR inflation.
+Consequently, the resulting primordial GWs spectrum will be significantly enhanced on certain scale and is nearly scale-invariant on smaller scale \cite{Cai:2020qpu}.
+These distinctive features of primordial GWs are promising to be detected by future observations (e.g., BBO and DECIGO), allowing for distinguishing our NEC violation scenario from the other single-field scenarios of the PBH formation from an observational point of view.

+For the four sets of parameter configurations used in Fig. \ref{figPs01}, we have plotted the corresponding primordial GW signals in Fig. \ref{figIGW01} as dotted curves.
+The blue, red and magenta dotted curves predict $\Omega_\text{GW}h^2\sim 10^{-14}$ on small scales, which is narrowly beyond the sensitivity of the BBO.
+In contrast, the brown dotted curve predicts $\Omega_\text{GW}h^2\sim 10^{-12}$ within the observation windows of BBO and DECIGO.
+At this scale and smaller scales, it significantly exceeds the corresponding SIGW signal.
+Therefore, synchronized observations of PBHs, SIGWs, and primordial GWs may potentially probe NEC violation during inflation.
+Although some of the primordial GW background is borderline detectable in the example cases given, the principle is intriguing and the combination of signals is unique and characteristic for this class of models.

-We report a novel mechanism capable of generating sizable PBHs in the context of single-field inflationary cosmology, by introducing an intermediate stage of NEC violation during inflation, which naturally enhances the Hubble parameter $H$ and consequently the primordial power spectrum.
+{\it Conclusion and Outlook.---} We report a novel mechanism capable of generating sizable PBHs in the context of single-field inflationary cosmology, by introducing an intermediate stage of NEC violation during inflation, which offers a unique avenue to enhance the Hubble parameter $H$ and consequently the primordial power spectrum.
 Our scenario can be realized in the EFT framework of inflation.
 The primordial curvature perturbation is significantly enhanced in a narrow band of comoving wavelengths corresponding to the NEC violation stage.
 Consequently, the primordial density perturbation is nearly scale-invariant in both large and small scales connected by a sharp peak.
 The sharp peak leads to the generation of a sizable amount of PBHs as well as signals of SIGW, which can be probed and tested in future cosmological surveys.
+Furthermore, the distinctive features in the power spectrum of primordial GWs (see \cite{Cai:2020qpu,Cai:2022nqv,Cai:2022lec}) will enable our scenario to be distinguished from other single-field PBH formation scenarios, including USR inflation, from an observational perspective.